-- a) the period of 60 calendar days immediately preceding the publication of the annual results of the Company, or if the annual results are published within a period of less than 60 calendar days following the end of the financial year, the period from the end of the financial year up to and including the publication date, it being understood that such period shall never be shorter than 30 calendar days immediately preceding the publication; - b) the period of 30 calendar days immediately preceding the publication of the half year results of the Company; - As for each of the Listed Group Companies, the closed period as defined in the Corporate Governance Charter of the respective Listed Group Company.
+"Closed Period": the period of 60 calendar days immediately preceding the publication of the annual or interim financial statements of the Company, including the date of publication or if these financial statements are annuanced within a period of less than 60 days after the end of the financial year or after the interim financial statements are finalized, the period from the end of the financial year or the finalization of the interim financial statements up to and including the publication date, provided that this period cannot be shorter than 30 calendar days immediately preceding the publication; if the results are published after the stock exchange has closed the closed period runs up to and including the day of the publication;

-"Code": the Belgian Corporate Governance Code.
+"Code": the Belgian Corporate Governance Code 2009.

-"Company Code": the Belgian company code ("Wetboek van vennootschappen"/"Code des societies"), as amended from time to time.
+"Companies Code": the Belgian companies code ("Wetboek Vennootschappen"/"Code Des Sociétés"), as amended from time to time.

-"Company": SIPEF NV
+"Company": SIPEF

-"Financial Instruments": shares and debt instruments and all other financial instruments in the broadest sense linked thereto or derived thereof, as further defined in point (15) of Article 4 (1) of Directive 2014/65/EU on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU.
+"Financial Instruments of the Company": shares and debt instruments and all other financial instruments in the broadest sense linked thereto or derived thereof, as further defined in point (15) of Article 4 (1) of Directive 2014/65/EU on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU.
 This definition includes amongst others:

 - a) shares;

 - b) options and warrants;

 - c) (convertible) bonds; and

 - d) preferential rights entitling the holder thereof to subscribe for shares, warrants or (convertible) bonds,

-- as well as all other subscription or swap entitlements, forwards, futures, swaps and other derivatives in relation to the instruments mentioned under a) to d).
+as well as all other subscription or exchange rights, forwards, futures, swaps and other derivatives in relation to the instruments mentioned under a) to d).

-Financial Instruments also include instruments not covered by point (a), (b) or (c), the price or value of which depends on or has an effect on the price or value of a financial instrument referred to in those points.
+Financial Instruments also include instruments not covered by point a) to d), the price or value of which depends on or has an effect on the price or value of a financial instrument referred to in those points.